numbbo/coco/docs/coco-doc/source/index.rst

     \section*{Acknowledgments}

 The authors would like to thank Raymond Ros, Steffen Finck, Marc Schoenauer,
-Petr Posik and Dejan Tusar for their many invaluable contributions to this work.
+Petr Posik and Dejan Tušar for their many invaluable contributions to this work.

 The authors also acknowledge support by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.